Martlan97/BI11a-Ap/README.md

 | ...       | ...         | ...           |

 ### IIb - Running the workflow
-The entire workflow can be executed with the 'snakemake' command from within the BI11a-Ap directory.
+The entire workflow can be executed with the 'snakemake' command from within the BI11a-Ap directory:
 ```commandline
 snakemake
 ```
-To only run a part of the workflow specify the desired output file(s) or folder.
+To only run a part of the workflow specify the desired output file(s) or folder use:
 ```commandline
 snakemake results/{filename}.csv

 snakemake results/gc_plots
 ```
-Alternatively the python can also be run directly from the commandline.
+Alternatively the scripts can also be independently run directly from the commandline.
 All scripts have the same optional ```--input``` and ```--output``` options.
 ```commandline
 python workflow/scripts/{script}.py --input path/to/{inputfile}.csv --output path/to/{outputfile}.csv